 Group 3 conditions are those that relate to lung diseases, including chronic obstructive pulmonary disease (COPD) and interstitial lung diseases, which cause scarring of the lung tissue.
 This group also includes sleep apnea and other sleep-related breathing disorders.

 Group 4: Conditions Associated with Blood Clots and Related Disorders

 Group 4 is made up of conditions caused by blood clots in the lungs or by blood clotting disorders.
-This group includes thromboembolic diseases in which patients who have had blood clots in their veins (most commonly in leg veins) may develop pulmonary hypertension after a number of those clots migrate to the lung blood vessels (pulmonary embolism).
+This group includes thromboembolic diseases, such as chronic thromboembolic pulmonary hypertension (CTEPH), in which patients who have had blood clots in their veins (most commonly in leg veins) may develop pulmonary hypertension after a number of those clots migrate to the lung blood vessels (pulmonary embolism).

 Group 5: Other Causes of Pulmonary Hypertension

 Group 5 includes all causes of pulmonary hypertension not covered in other groups.
 These conditions include blood disorders, systemic disorders (which involve several organs of the body and include diseases such as sarcoidosis), metabolic disorders (such as thyroid disease and glycogen storage disease) and other conditions, such as kidney disease and tumors.

 Since symptoms of pulmonary hypertension can be caused by other heart and lung conditions, it is important for patients to be correctly diagnosed as early as possible.
 PH is usually a chronic condition that can be difficult to treat.
 Fortunately, recent discoveries and continued research are giving specialists the tools to treat the condition more effectively, helping patients feel better and improving the quality of their lives.
 As a result, primary care physicians are looking for this disease sooner in patients and referring patients for specialized care in more timely ways.